Type-Casting aka Coercion in JavaScript. What you have to know.

 Implicitly coercion

-I am personally a great fan of implicitly coercion, since I think that, most of the times, it simplifies the resulted code extremely and removes unneeded complexity.
+I am personally a great fan of implicit coercion since I think that, most of the time, it simplifies the resulting code and removes unnecessary complexity.

 number to string